Religion

 FinalistBio

 I love finding creative solutions for difficult problems.
-I am currently a first year Master's student in the Materials Science & Engineering Department at Clemson University.
-I have a strong interest in biomaterials and synthetic polymers, especially those that are both biocompatible and sustainable, which is reflected in the work I am pursuing as a Graduate Research Assistant in the Kuksenok Research Group.
+I am a recent graduate (August 2025) from Clemson University with my Masters with thesis in Materials Science & Engineering.
+I have a strong interest in biomaterials and synthetic polymers, especially those that are both biocompatible and sustainable, which is reflected in the research I conducted as a Graduate Research Assistant in the Kuksenok Research Group.

 Since beginning graduate school and research, these interests have become passions and led me to organizations, colleagues, and mentors that continue to inspire me to make the world a better place.
-I am a member of the Cabinet for Clemson Graduate Student Government (GSG) as the Director of the Sustainability Committee, Secretary of Clemson Materials Research Society (MRS), and Graduate Research Assistant for Polymers for a Circular Economy (PCE).
+I was a member of the Cabinet for Clemson Graduate Student Government (GSG) as the Director of the Sustainability, Secretary of Clemson Materials Research Society (MRS), and Graduate Research Assistant for Polymers for a Circular Economy (PCE).

 Education